Quick Tips for Buying Used Cars Online

 Set Your Budget

 Evaluate your finances and establish a firm budget before browsing for cars online.
-How much vehicle can you afford?
-How much are you willing to spend?
+Use our affordability calculator to help determine how much you can spend.
+Equally important is deciding how much you are willing to spend.
 These numbers may differ.
-You must also factor in the cost of maintaining the vehicle, including insurance, taxes, fuel, and maintenance expenses.
+Remember to also factor in the cost of maintaining the vehicle, including insurance, taxes, fuel, and maintenance expenses.
 Never overextend your budget for a car.

-Once you’ve settled on a dollar amount, it’s time to start reviewing your options for vehicles that meet your needs.
+Once you’ve settled on a dollar amount, get pre-approved for an auto loan if you’re financing the purchase unless you’re buying with cash.
+Start reviewing your options for vehicles that meet your needs.

-RELATED: Car Financing Glossary: Finance Terminology Explained
+MORE: Car Financing Glossary: Finance Terminology Explained

 Review the Listings Carefully

-Refine all online search results to show cars with prices within your budget.
+Refine all online search results to show cars at prices that are within your budget.
 Consider a variety of makes and models before you settle on the exact vehicle you want, especially if your budget is tight.
 Cars with a manual transmission are typically less expensive than fully automatic options, and you might consider a lower trim level if you find a model you like that’s slightly out of your price range.

 Here are some other things to review: